- English Department Writing Program

 Each year the Wagner fund awards two or three grants to help English Honors students acquire the materials or experience they need to complete particularly ambitious projects.
 Awards come from a limited pool of approximately $250 and may be used to help support trips to archives or other sites related to students' work; apply early.
 They may also be used to buy books or other materials not easily available but necessary to a given project.
 Applicants must first discuss their applications with the Director of the program.

 Creative Writing Honors

 Participants in the Creative Writing Sub-concentration are also eligible to achieve Honors.
 For more information on the Creative Writing Sub-Concentration, please click here.

-Students wishing to apply should contact Keith Taylor, in 4179 Angell Hall.
+Students wishing to apply to the Creative-Writing Sub-concentration, should contact Cody Walker, in 3256 Angell Hall.

 The Quinn Awards

 The Quinn Academic Excellence Prize recognizes the student with an accomplished thesis, a clear engagement in the literary life (using the resources available at UM), an exceptional GPA, and a strong sense of involvement in the process.

 The Quinn Creative-Writing Thesis Prize is given to the student whose final thesis has generated the most excitement among the readers and previous workshop leaders.
 This annual award is decided by an Honors Committee and includes a cash prize.The Quinn awards are announced at the year-end Honors Symposium.